Cibiv/pyrganoid/foldchanges/README.md

+# Foldchange analysis

-The algorithm to calculate the foldchanges can be found in ot/ot.py:no_kde_algorithm
+The algorithm to calculate the foldchanges can be found in synot.py:no_kde_algorithm

-main.coco (written in coconut, see http://coconut-lang.org/ ) was used to generate the figures, but currently depends on (uncommitted files) to get the data.
-The code will be adapted to work with the GEO dataset and uploaded.
+# Installation

+Install all dependencies listed in `requirements.txt` as well as `remoter` and `syn_bokeh_helpers` (both found in `../simulation/dependencies/`).

+# Running

+Run the following command, which starts the orchestrator:

+    python main.py --threshold=0.99 --show-dens --frame-width=300 --frame-height=150 svg/all.svg

+Also start at least one worker via

+    python -m remoter.cli worker